mooyoul/lambdaless/email-subscription/README.md

 It worked pretty good, but Lambda based proxy has some downsides:

 - We have to monitor Lambda invocations, latencies, failures ...
-- We have to pay for Lambda Cost - Most time of lambda invocation just waits for response from upstream
+- We have to pay for Lambda Cost - Lambda just do simple tasks (Validate request, Write DynamoDB item...)
-- We have to maintenance Lambda function and dependencies - Node.js Lambda runtime reaches EOL, New version of axios is released ...
+- We have to maintenance Lambda function and dependencies - Node.js Lambda runtime reaches EOL, New version of AWS SDK is released ...

 So we decided to remove Lambda usage in this use-case, and We could make this better!

 ### How?

-Just use HTTP_PROXY integration with pass-through option and abstract proxy endpoints by using AWS CDK.
+Just use AWS Service integration with API Gateway built-ins (Request Validation, Request Template...)

 ### Getting Started